piccolo-orm/piccolo/docs/src/index.rst

    piccolo asgi new

-FastAPI, Starlette, BlackSheep, Litestar and Esmerald are currently supported, with more coming soon.
+FastAPI, Starlette, BlackSheep, Litestar, Esmerald and Lilya are currently supported, with more coming soon.

 -------------------------------------------------------------------------------